Silent Migraine (Migraine Aura Without Pain)

 Types of silent migraine

-Silent migraine attacks may be occur in people who experience any of the migraine types recognized by the International Headache Society, including:
+Silent migraine attacks may happen in people who experience any of the other migraine types, including:1

 - Migraine without aura